siaflab/VirtualFPV_wro2019/README.md

 ## 2. Customize

-You can customize visual by config.txt.
+You can customize visualizer by 'config.txt'.

 |keyword|value|
 ----|----